 Over the weekend we will make and use a mixture of native and imported plant dyes to produce a rainbow of coloured wool.
 Some of the plants we may use include; Nettles, Bog Myrtle, Birch bark, Heather tops, Indigo, Madder, Turmeric, onion skins, Marigold and Elderberries (depending upon the season and availability).
 We will use different mordents to fix the dye to the wool and to create different shades, including; aluminium sulphate, rhubarb leaves & iron.

 The aim of the weekend is to give you a good basic knowledge of natural dyeing and to give you the skills and confidence to continue dyeing when you get home.

 Courses are run from Saturday 10am to Sunday 4pm and the price includes all materials, lunch on Saturday and lunch on Sunday.
 You can choose to stay in a local B&B, hostel, static caravan, campsite or glamp in our yurt in the woods.
 Our personal recommendations for these can be found on our Accommodation page.

-If we don’t have any dates which suit you, let us know and we can arrange a workshop just for you (for groups of 4 or more people).
+If we don’t have any dates which suit you, let us know and we can arrange a workshop just for you and your friends or family.